DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-13-running-design-critiques-to-improve-the-service.md

 Content support – add help links and hint text, especially for codes like UKPRN and provider type.

-Interaction design – reduce the number of change links by using the summary card pattern.
+Interaction design – participants suggested reducing the number of change links by using the summary card pattern.

+Data enrichment – consider using alternatives to “Not entered” such as “Ongoing”, “Not applicable”, or “To be confirmed”.

 System feedback – make it transparent why we show data like geolocation and how we generate it.